 You can find the fuelling regime that works for your metabolism and training with some trial and error.
-While most high-performance athletes require tons of fast-acting carbohydrates, many people who compete in more extended duration events have found it is more useful to lean towards a higher fat diet to maintain more stable energy and less dependence on in-race fuelling.
+For example, many high-performance athletes require tons of fast-acting carbohydrates.
+However, people who compete in more extended duration events often find it more helpful to lean towards a higher fat diet to maintain more stable energy, less dependence on in-race fuelling and less digestive distress.

-Once you’ve trained your fat-burning metabolism, you can throw in carbs and fats to fuel up on race day for the best performance.
+Once you’ve trained your fat-burning metabolism, you can load up on carbs and fats to fuel up for race day for the best performance.

 9.5 Why Does My Glucose Rise When I Don’t Eat?

 If you are overweight, your body has a lot of stored energy to unload when you don’t eat for a while.
-So, given the opportunity, your body is eager to dump your stored energy in the form of glucose and fat into your bloodstream to make up the difference.
+So, given the opportunity, your body is eager to dump your stored energy in the form of glucose and fat into your bloodstream.

-If other health markers like body fat, weight, and waist are moving in the right direction, then there is a good chance you will be in a much healthier position long term once things stabilise.
+If other health markers like body fat, weight, and waist are moving in the right direction, there is a good chance you will be in a much healthier position long term.

 9.6 Can I Fast When I’m Stressed?